BrandlandUSA

 As Schweppes is the top brand for tonic water, Canada Dry is the top brand for ginger ale.

 The little menu guide shows how to use Canada Dry Ginger Ale in cooking, as well as gives some history.
 There is no date, but it certainly is pre-1950.
 The brochure details numerous facts about Canada Dry, including that it is made from Jamaican ginger.
-It had an interesting illustration of dark colored people working sorting ginger root in Jamaica.
+It had an interesting illustration of Jamaicans working sorting ginger root.

 History of Canada Dry